Experts in elder care say that planning is key to a financially viable retirement in an era where seniors are living longer.

 Options for care depend on the individual, Goidel said, and can range from living with adult children while attending a senior day program to residing in assisted living communities and beyond.

-Maureen Scales is vice president of health care at Ultimate Care Assisted Living Management, which manages the Bristal chain of assisted living facilities.
+Maureen Scalesi is vice president of health care at Ultimate Care Assisted Living Management, which manages the Bristal chain of assisted living facilities.

-“What assisted living does is provide another option; less clinical, more homelike,” Scales said.
+“What assisted living does is provide another option; less clinical, more homelike,” Scalesi said.
 “At the Bristals, it’s apartments.
 People have their own apartment, a little kitchenette, a bathroom.”

-The Bristals also provide meals, housekeeping, activities in order for residents to socialize, and care for those who require it, Scales says.
+The Bristals also provide meals, housekeeping, activities in order for residents to socialize, and care for those who require it, Scalesi says.

 Wasserman, a 21-year JCC veteran who created the center’s day program for seniors, described the program’s goal as allowing seniors to “age in place.”